Spanish Americans: New York

+Poster for Little Spain (2010), a documentary exploring the history of New York City's Little Spain neighborhood.

 In 2010 the documentary Little Spain, directed and written by Artur Balder, was filmed in New York City.
 The documentary pulled together for first time an archive that reveals the untold history of the Spanish-American presence in Manhattan.
 They present the history of the streets of Little Spain in New York City throughout the 20th Century.
 The archive contains more than 450 photographs and 150 documents that have never been publicly displayed.

 Other important commerces and Spanish business of Little Spain were restaurants like La Bilbaína, Trocadero Valencia, Bar Coruña, Little Spain Bar, Café Madrid, Mesón Flamenco, or El Faro Restaurant, established 1927, and still today open at 823 Greenwich St. The Iberia was a famous Spanish dress shop.

 The Church of Our Lady of Guadalupe in Little Spain, important nucleus for many decades.

 The heart of the Spanish American community in that area were the two landmarks: the Spanish Benevolent Society and the Roman Catholic Church of Our Lady of Guadalupe, founded at the turn of the 19th century, being the first parish in Manhattan with mass in Latin and Spanish.

 Another area of influence is the Unanue family of Goya Foods.
 Its founder, Prudencio Unanue Ortiz, migrated from Spain in the 20th century and established Goya Foods, the largest Hispanic-owned food company in the United States.
 The family's members include Joseph A. Unanue and Andy Unanue.
 Goya Foods is the 377th largest private American company.